PSBP-Library/psbp-library.github.io/index.md

 [success] ...
 ```

-Again, the only difference with the active and reactive versions is the usage of a different injection by `import`.
+Again, the only difference with other versions is the usage of a different injection by `import`.

 `@main def factorial` uses injection by `import` of `freeActive` `given` implementations.

 See [freeActiveProgram](https://psbp-library.github.io#freeactiveprogram) and [freeActiveMaterialization](https://psbp-library.github.io#freeactivematerialization) for more details.

-### Running tail `freeActive` `optimizedFibonacci` (effectful producer and consumer)
+### Running tail recursive `freeActive` `optimizedFibonacci` (effectful producer and consumer)

 ```scala
 package examples.implementation.freeActive.program.effectful